 In the introduction, we briefly commented on how some people, hoping to save money, prefer to close real estate deals on their own, as they feel that the commission will be a big loss at the time of purchase.
 If we put on paper all the points presented throughout this article and consider what the expenses would be for a buyer who did all this without the help of a realtor, we would see that the cost would (and far) exceed the value of a commission.

 When buying a property, there are many bureaucratic processes involved, such as registering the property in the name of the new owner (in this case, you) and writing a contract that has legal value and that meets the interests of both the owner and the buyer.
 There are also numerous visits to different properties and various other care, which require not only time and money, but also the necessary knowledge to be done correctly.
 So, if you want to have peace of mind when buying a property, do not hesitate to hire a realtor.
-Also learn How to Evict a Tenant living in your building here
+Also learn Selling a Rental Property with Tenants living in your building here